Fractured Magic: Chapter Twenty-Four

 “Eftychia,” the orinian corrected.
 Then, “Actually, just Chia.”

-Today, Chia wore a wide-brimmed straw hat decked with lace and flowers, and a similar sweater-skirt combination as the day before.
+Today, Chia wore a wide-brimmed straw hat decked with flowers and a similar sweater-skirt combination as the day before.
 None of it matched.
 She beamed at him.
 “I am indeed.
-I was given a job I really didn’t want to do, but just this morning, my bosses said I no longer have to do it.”
+Yesterday, my bosses gave me a terrible job.
+I hadn’t wanted to do it, and then just this morning, they told me I no longer have to.
+That would put anyone in good cheer, don’t you think?”

-Knowing she was an Enforcer, that concerned Leandros.
-Her “bosses” could only be the Magistrate, and he had a feeling that “job” certainly didn’t refer to paperwork.
-Goosebumps ran down his skin.
+Leandros couldn’t help but feel concerned.
+Eftychia was an Enforcer; her “bosses” could only be the Magistrates, and Leandros suspected that “job” certainly didn’t refer to paperwork.

 “What were you thinking about just now?”
 Chia asked.